boxsome/Python-Projects/README.md

 **Company Manager** - Create an hierarchy of classes - abstract class Employee and subclasses HourlyEmployee, SalariedEmployee, Manager and Executive.
 Every one's pay is calculated differently, research a bit about it.
 After you've established an employee hierarchy, create a Company class that allows you to manage the employees.
 You should be able to hire, fire and raise employees.

-**Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
+(Apr.
+3, 2016)(Completed w/o tests)**Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
 Manage credits and debits from these accounts through an ATM style program.

 **Patient / Doctor Scheduler** - Create a patient class and a doctor class.
 Have a doctor that can handle multiple patients and setup a scheduling program where a doctor can only handle 16 patients during an 8 hr work day.